- Jun 1, 2023

 – Not having a subordination relationship with the client’s employees.

-Otherwise, a contractor can be reclassified as a company employee.
+Otherwise, a court can reclassify a contractor as a company employee.

 Avoiding “Disguised unemployment”

-– Your hired contractors don’t have a defined schedule;
+– Your hired contractors don’t have a schedule;

-– You are paying contractors for tasks completed, not time spent;
+– You are paying contractors for tasks, not time;

-– Contractors don’t have a specified place in the company hierarchy.
+– Contractors don’t have a place in the company hierarchy.

-– No B2B recruitment contracts require a person to work with your company exclusively.
+– No B2B recruitment contracts demand a person to work only with your company.

 Uber to pay 17 million EUR in damages

-On the 20th of January 2023, the French court ordered Uber to pay around 17 million EUR as compensation to 139 drivers.
-The decision came after years of litigation.
-In 2020, the French Supreme Court ruled that Uber drivers should be considered company employees instead of contractors.
+The French court ordered Uber to pay 17 million EUR as compensation to 139 drivers.
+The court made the decision on the 20th of January, 2023, after years of litigation.
+In 2020, the court ruled that Uber drivers are company employees, not contractors.
 Factors that influenced the decision included:

-– Uber was using geolocation to monitor the location and number of kilometres spent by drivers;
+– Uber was tracking the location and number of kilometres spent by drivers.
+They were using geolocation technology;

-– Workers could not freely choose their clients or fares;
+– Workers could not choose their clients or fares;

-– The company had the power to impose sanctions on the drivers.
+– The company could impose sanctions on the drivers.

-If you hire an overseas company, ensure their employees performing the tasks are outside France.
-Otherwise, you might be liable for subcontractor taxes, such as their URSSAF debts.
+Are you from a French company?
+If you hire an overseas company, make sure that the workers are outside France.
+Otherwise, you must pay subcontractor taxes, such as URSSAF debts.

 H2 Contract employment law in Germany

-Similarly to French law, those institutions would consider actual working conditions, not just paperwork, to determine whether a person is your employee or a contractor.
-Thus, signs of regular employment include:
+Similarly to French law, those institutions consider actual working conditions, not paperwork.
+This helps them determine whether a person is your employee or a contractor.
+Signs of regular employment include:

 – Integration in the client’s business operations;

-Employing a contractor who should have been classified as a regular staff member is risky.
-In case of reclassification, the employer must pay all the missing taxes and a fine of up to 100,000 EUR.
+Employing a contractor who works as a regular staff member is risky.
+If uncovered, the employer must pay all the missing taxes and a fine of up to 100,000 EUR.
 There is also a risk of imprisonment for up to 5 years.

 Contract employment law in Spain

-– The employer organises how the worker receives remuneration;
+– The employer organises how the worker receives payment;

-– The worker provides services on behalf of the company and can be identified as related to the company (via public means or logos);
+– The worker provides services on behalf of the company.
+People can identify them as related to the company.
+For example, via social media or logos;

-– The worker has to follow instructions of the company’s staff and comply with specific standards;
+– The worker has to follow specific instructions and standards;

-– The worker does not reject services, earns a steady income and is economically dependent on the company.
+– The worker does not reject services.
+They earn a steady income and are economically dependent on the company.

-Similarly to France and Germany, Spain imposes heavy penalties for employment-type contractors.
-A company would have to pay all missing social security contributions and a fine – depending on the situation, either a set fine between 3,126 and 10,000 EUR per employee or 50 and 100% of the missing contributions plus a 20% surcharge.
+Spain has heavy fines for employment-type contractors.
+Thus, a company must pay all missing social security contributions and a fine.
+It can be a set fine between 3,126 and 10,000 EUR per employee.
+Or it can be 50 and 100% of the missing contributions plus a 20% surcharge.

-Since 2018, there have been over 30 court hearings over the alleged labour law violations in Spain.
-Most lawsuits involved courier companies: Amazon, Glovo, Take Eat Easy, Deliveroo, etc. In the majority of cases, courts ruled in favour of plaintiffs, reclassifying self-employed persons as company employees.
+Since 2018, there have been over 30 court hearings about possible labour law violations in Spain.
+Most lawsuits involved courier companies.
+For example, Amazon, Glovo, Take Eat Easy and Deliveroo.
+In the majority of cases, courts reclassified self-employed persons as company employees.

-Thus, on the 3rd of February, the Madrid labour court ruled that 2,166 workers hired by Amazon must be considered company employees, not contractors.
-One reason is that the company required delivery drivers to use its Amazon Flex app for scheduling and payments, meaning Amazon had control over work conditions and remuneration.
+Thus, the Madrid labour court stated that 2,166 Amazon workers hired are company employees.
+This was on the 3rd of February.
+One reason is that the company demanded drivers to use its Amazon Flex app.
+They used it for scheduling and payments.
+This means that Amazon had control over work conditions and payment.

-Glovo - a Spanish food-delivery company operating in 25 countries worldwide, was fined twice by Spanish courts for violating labour laws.
-In September 2022, Glovo was fined nearly 80 million EUR and in January 2023, just four months later – another 62 million EUR.
+Glovo is a Spanish food-delivery company.
+It operates in 25 countries worldwide.
+Spanish courts fined it twice for violating labour laws.
+In September 2022, Glovo was fined nearly 80 million EUR.
+In January 2023 – another 62 million EUR.

 Contract employment law in Italy